chrisromito/action_tracker/README.md

     - Implement service layer for common app functionalities.
     - Leverage Future, Either, & Io monads for service layer (chainable, immutable way to handle branching & errors in a pipeline)

-- [ ] - Implement data model for clients & domains.
-Mimic SAAS platform where users will send requests from their site to this platform.
+- [x] - Implement data model for clients & domains.
+Facilitate functionality comparable to a SAAS platform where users will send requests from their site to this platform.
     - Ex.
 Users on 'my.client-website.com' will run our plugin.
 Our plugin sends requests to 'action-tracker.com/'.

 - [ ] - Implement Neural network for Page Views
-    [ ] - Predict the sequence of pages a user will follow based on the year, month, day of month, day of week, and time of day
+    [ ] - We want to be able to answer: "If Foo User is currently on page A, what page are they likely to go to next?"
-        - Input: year, month, day, day_of_week
+        - Input: year, month, day, dayOfTheWeek, timeOfDay, pageId, pageSequence
-        - Output: Url, index/sequence number
+        - Output: year, month, day, dayOfTheWeek, timeOfDay, pageId, pageSequence